History of sound recording: The Acoustic Era (1877–1925)

 Edward Elgar and Beatrice Harrison during recording sessions for his Cello Concerto in 1920.
-Note the recording horns placed before soloist and orchestra.
+Note the recording horns placed before the soloist and orchestra.

+Edison's phonograph introduced true sound recording capable of playback in 1877.
 The earliest practical recording technologies were entirely mechanical devices.
 These recorders typically used a large conical horn to collect and focus the physical air pressure of the sound waves produced by the human voice or musical instruments.
 A sensitive membrane or diaphragm, located at the apex of the cone, was connected to an articulated scriber or stylus, and as the changing air pressure moved the diaphragm back and forth, the stylus scratched or incised an analog of the sound waves onto a moving recording medium, such as a roll of coated paper, or a cylinder or disc coated with a soft material such as wax or a soft metal.

-These early recordings were necessarily of low fidelity and volume and captured only a narrow segment of the audible sound spectrum — typically only from around 250 Hz up to about 2,500 Hz — so musicians and engineers were forced to adapt to these sonic limitations.
+These early recordings were necessarily of low fidelity and volume and captured only a narrow segment of the audible sound spectrum — typically only from around 250 Hz up to about 2,500 Hz—so musicians and engineers were forced to adapt to these sonic limitations.
 Musical ensembles of the period often favored louder instruments such as trumpet, cornet, and trombone; lower-register brass instruments such as the tuba and the euphonium doubled or replaced the double bass, and blocks of wood stood in for bass drums.
-Performers also had to arrange themselves strategically around the horn to balance the sound, and to play as loudly as possible.
-The reproduction of domestic phonographs was similarly limited in both frequency-range and volume.
+Performers also had to arrange themselves strategically around the horn to balance the sound and to play as loudly as possible.
+The reproduction of domestic phonographs was similarly limited in both frequency range and volume.

 By the end of the acoustic era, the disc had become the standard medium for sound recording, and its dominance in the domestic audio market lasted until the end of the 20th century.